Pokémon Stats Guides

 Note that evolving a Pokémon randomizes its moveset.

-Evolving costs a large number of candies, but no Stardust, and grants 1 candy.
+Evolving tends to cost a large number of candies, but no Stardust.
+It also grants the trainer 1 candy for the Pokemon species evolved.

 When a Pokémon evolves, its base stats change so the displayed HP and CP increase.
 However, its Pokémon level and IVs do not change, so when a naturally powerful basic Pokémon is evolved, its evolution will also be naturally powerful.